-Hello!
-My name is Jocelyn Stewart.
-I am a Finnish American illustrator, designer, and cartoonist.
-I love cute, girly, and chic things!If you would like to learn more about my work, please consider clicking my portfolio link!
+Hello, my name is Jocelyn Stewart.
+I am a Finnish American illustrator and designer in northeastern Ohio with experience in social media content creation.
+I love bright colors, chunky typefaces, and lots of patterns.
+But no worries if that's not your speed!
+More than that, I love learning about my clients and building exciting designs and identities that align with their interests and values.If you would like to learn more about my work, please consider clicking my portfolio link!
 If you would like to learn about me, check out my about me link!

 * All About Me...

 Jocelyn Stewart is a graphic designer and illustrator with a defined background in fine arts.
-She began drawing as soon as her hand could carry a pencil, and was encouraged by her mother to always keep drawing.
-She will be graduating Spring 2026 from Kent State University with her bachelor's in Visual Communication Design.Her illustrative work is an homage to her love of animated movies, like Paprika and Mind Game.
-Meanwhile, her design work reflects her love for 1990s “Heisei Retro” cuteness and chunky typefaces.
-In her free time, she loves creating custom handmade prints for video games she enjoys, watching old movies, and listening to her large collection of CDs!Born in Pennsylvania and raised in over five states, Jocelyn wants her work to inspire people to decorate their lives with vibrant, bright color regardless of where they are from.
+She will be graduating Spring 2026 from Kent State University with her bachelor's in Visual Communication Design.
+She is currently the Social Media Intern at Zygote Press in Cleveland, OH!Her design work can be described as excitingly charming!
+In her free time, she loves playing Dance Dance Revolution, cross-stitching, watching old movies, and listening to her large collection of CDs!Born in Pennsylvania and raised in over five states, Jocelyn is greatly inspired by people and the allure of bright colors.
 According to her, life is too short for beige, black, and white.
-Life should be polka dots, cute mascots, and striped multicolor lines.
+Life should be polka dots and striped multicolor lines.
 Having lived in and visited so many different places, Jocelyn works hard to ensure that all different types of people are represented and seen in her work.
-Through her designs, she wants to create a world where kindness and empathy are matter-of-course — where saying “hello, how are you” to a stranger feels like second nature.
+Through her designs, she wants to create a world where kindness and empathy are matter-of-course.

 For information about her work history, please refer to her portfolio!
 She also posts her art to Instagram and Bluesky!